-From the Prometheus remote write setup page, complete these steps.
+Go to the Prometheus remote write setup launcher in New Relic One, then complete these steps.

-- Enter a name for the Prometheus server you’re connecting to and your
+Enter a name for the Prometheus server to be connected and your

-The name you enter for the server will create an attribute on your data, and will be the name used to identify which Prometheus server you're connecting to.
+remote_writeURL.
+Important: The name you enter for the server will create an attribute on your data.
+It will also be the name that identifies which Prometheus server is sending data to New Relic.

 remote_writeURL to your Prometheus YML file.
-A good place to add this information is under
+Add this information under

 global_configin the file, at the same indentation level as the